Skip to content

-Example: Reading PDF Documents with Images using MarkItDownReader¶
+Example: Reading PDF Documents with Images using MarkItDownReader

-How to connect a VLM to MarkItDownReader¶
+How to connect a VLM to MarkItDownReader

-Environment variables definition
+Environment variables

-For OpenAI
+# OpenAI

 OPENAI_API_KEY=<your-api-key>